MBrassey/audit-malicious-contract/README.md

 ## Malicious Solidity Decoded
-A recent incident involving a scam, promoted via a YouTube video about an Ethereum trading bot claiming to employ MEV (Maximal Extractible Value) techniques, underscores the critical importance of auditing and vetting any smart contracts associated with trading bots, especially those discovered through platforms like YouTube.
+Several incidents involving a `front runner scam`, promoted via a YouTube video about an Ethereum trading bot claiming to employ MEV (Maximal Extractible Value) techniques, underscore the critical importance of auditing and vetting any smart contracts associated with trading bots, especially those discovered through platforms like YouTube.

 Marketed as utilizing advanced strategies, including transaction reordering by submitting transactions with higher gas fees for prioritized processing, and leveraging ChatGPT API keys to identify profitable transactions within the Ethereum mempool, the bot was ostensibly designed to maximize trading efficiency.
 However, its actual operation diverted users' Ethereum deposits directly to a scammer’s address through complex and hidden logic.
 This case highlights the essential need for thorough scrutiny and validation of smart contracts behind such trading bots, to prevent falling victim to sophisticated scams that exploit the complexity and novelty of blockchain technologies.